Duration: 9 days

 DAY THREE - Today we hike the 11 km to Tsusiat Falls where we will make camp at this incredibly scenic place, often thought of as the best spot on the entire trail.
 Along the way we will use the first cable car of our journey to cross the Klanawa River.
 In the evening we will make a campfire and watch for whales on their annual migration up the coast.

 DAY FOUR - We will have a longer hike today as there are no campsites for 17 km until we get to Cribbs Creek, another lovely sandy beach with good water access.
 At the Nitinat Narrows we will cross using a small water taxi run by the local First Nation.
 This is where we will take lunch (included), crab, salmon and halibut are usually available and you can also stock up on chocolate bars if needed.

 DAY SIX - The trail gets harder as we move south but our packs are lighter as our food supplies diminish.
 Today we will hike for approximately 10 km with the aim of reaching Camper Creek at the 62 km mark.
 We will be encountering the most serious ladder sections of the trail on the way.
 Camper is another great site to spend the night.

 DAY EIGHT - Finishing off our adventure by hiking through the rainforest while also passing the highest point on the trail gives us a shorter but still hard and memorable last day.
-At Gordon River we wait for the water taxi to pick us up and then it's back to the car (an advantage of hiking back to where we came from - no long bumpy bus rides down forestry roads) and back to civilisation in Vancouver.
+At Gordon River we wait for the water taxi to pick us up and then straight to our hotel for a wonderful hot shower.
+Rest a little if you want then it’s back out to dinner at the Port Renfrew Hotel.

 Chances of seeing: